hepix-virtualisation/vmcatcher/README.md

 #### Installation on Debian Linux Codename Wheezy or later,

-Do not install this on debian 6.0 as the included version of python-m2crypto is not stable.
+Do not install this on Debian 6.0 as the included version of python-m2crypto is not stable.

 These instructions are for Debian Linux Codename Wheezy or later.

-Unfortunatly at this moment the code is not packaged. but all the dependacies are available in the debian repository.
+Unfortunately at this moment the code is not packaged. but all the dependencies are available in the Debian repository.

 For Grid scientific use you can get a trust store easily using the egi.eu repository.